How Much Do Plumbers Make?

 If you’re interested in renewables in plumbing, taking a course such as this from ERR can help you find your niche in the following renewable sectors:

-• Ground source heat pumps - these work by taking heat from the ground and providing heating and hot water for buildings, involving special underground pipe installation.
+- Ground source heat pumps - these work by taking heat from the ground and providing heating systems and hot water for buildings, involving special underground pipe installation.

-• Air source heat pumps - working in a similar way to heat pumps, air source heat pumps take the heat from the air and help heat a property and it’s hot water supply.
+- Air source heat pumps - working in a similar way to heat pumps, air source heat pumps extract heat from the outside air and help heat a property and its hot water supply.

 Investing in these areas of plumbing can be a wise move in the UK as the country moves towards a more environmentally friendly future.

-How Can You Make More Money as a Gardener?
+How Can You Make More Money as a Plumber?

 With increased demand and vacancies in the plumbing industry, there’s plenty of scope to make a steady earning from the trade–but there are some ways to amplify those earnings even more.